donohoe/pixel-ping/README.md

 ## Overview

 This is intended as a light-weight pixel tracker.
 Its not that light-weight in that it requires WordPress but you can't have everything.
+The image it loads is about 260 bytes in size fr the network request and payload.

 It relies on WP's transients and minimizes reads/write to the filesystem.